daidensacha/Portfolio-Daiden-Sacha/README.md

 [Codepen](https://codepen.io/daidensacha).
 I wanted to get an idea of what I could do with Bootstrap.
 First a modal form, then a skills block, and a portfolio gallery.
-I realised when it came to creating the gallery that in Bootstrap i was limited to options I didn't like.
-So for complarison I started again creating the same prototypes with UIkit and it became my preferred option becuase of the array of features it offered that I felt better suited my needs.
+I realised when it came to creating the gallery that in Bootstrap I was limited to options I didn't like.
+So for comparison I started again creating the same prototypes with UIkit and it became my preferred option becuase of the array of features it offered.
+I felt better suited my needs.

 ### Site Sections